Introduction to SafeCards

 SafeCards are standard-size smart cards with a PIN-protected secure chip that holds your blockchain's wallet private info that allows you to sign transaction requests.
 This info cannot be exported out of the card in any way without unlocking the card with its PIN.

 The cards are programmed to allow three PIN unlock attempts - after three consecutive incorrect PIN entries, the card will brick to prevent brute-force attacks and delete all info stored on it (the Lattice1 will show you how many attempts you have left on the screen).
-Once the card is bricked, it cannot be reinitiated in any way at all - funds are gonu.
+Once the card is bricked, it cannot be reinitiated in any way at all - unless you have a backup, funds are gonu.

 When inserted into the Lattice1 and unlocked with its PIN, the SafeCard wallet becomes the active wallet on the device.